sheyijojo/Docker_CERT/1-Docker-engine/9-troubleshooting-docker-daemon.md

 ## you will need to specify the AWS key and ID as env variable

-## speficy logging driver for one single container
+## speficy logging driver as json file for one single container

 docker container run --log-driver json-file nginx